 I then gather the right participants, that is, those who have the requisite knowledge, experience, or even viewpoints.
 Here, the diversity of thought is very essential.

-I also set up the digital or physical workspace with materials like sticky notes and markers or digital collaboration software.
+I also set up the digital or physical workspace with materials like sticky notes and markers, or digital collaboration software.

 2. Idea creation and capture

-I remind participants to not restrict themselves while generating ideas for evaluation.
+I remind participants not to restrict themselves while generating ideas for evaluation.
 Each idea will have to undergo evaluation and be placed on its uniquely styled sticky note or on a separate digital card.
 During this phase of brainstorming, I prioritize quantity over quality, and I edit later.

 3. Clustering and classifying defined ideas